Veterans Financial Aid Resources

 - Provide additional information needed to properly certify the enrollment as described in other institutional policies

-We require that you complete both the Veterans Registration Information Form and the VA Rights and Responsibilities Form every year.
-These forms should be submitted to Stetson University's Office of Financial Aid along with a certificate of eligibility (VA Form 22-0557) or award letter (VA Form 20-8993).
+We require that you complete the Veterans Benefits Request form every year.
+This form should be submitted to Stetson University's Office of Financial Aid along with a certificate of eligibility (VA Form 22-0557) or award letter (VA Form 20-8993).
 Once we have received this form, we will notify the VA regional office of your enrollment.

 Students applying for benefits for the first time must complete a VA Request for Benefits Form along with the forms specified above.